WIOA Toolkit: Step-by-Step Guide

 Phone: (833) 467-9997

-Complete EECI enrollment paperwork
+Complete the EECI enrollment paperwork.

-Provide WIOA authorization letter to EECI
+Provide the WIOA authorization letter to EECI.

-Attend orientation and begin training
+Attend orientation and begin training.

-What WIOA Covers:
+What WIOA Covers

-Full tuition cost
+Full tuition costs

 Required textbooks and materials